 Our contract farmers grow poultry in Finland and Denmark.
-In Estonia, we raise poultry on our own farms.
 We provide contract farmers with guidance, training and animal health services.

-In Finland, our poultry products can be identified by the Kariniemen® brand.
-In Denmark, our brand is Rose and in the Baltics, it is Tallegg®.
+In Finland, our poultry products can be identified by the Kariniemen® brand and in Denmark, our brand is Rose®.

 Pecking, dust bathing and adequate rest - an important part of the natural behaviour of poultry

-Birds are reared indoors in separate chicken houses where the solid floor is covered with fresh litter, most commonly peat.
+Birds are reared indoors in separate chicken houses where the solid floor is covered with fresh litter.
 Farmers carefully follow the conditions, based on both sensory monitoring and condition indicators.
 The wellbeing of broilers is checked at least twice a day.

 Chickens move actively; they scratch and peck the litter as they explore their environment.
 Even though they get feed from a feeder bowl, they enjoy moving around and pecking.
-Particularly in Finland and Estonia, wholegrain is added in the feed – it acts as a enrichment and also develops the digestive tract.
+Particularly in Finland, wholegrain is added in the feed – it acts as a enrichment and also develops the digestive tract.
 The birds always have free access to feed and water.

 At night, chickens rest on fluffy litter.
 The minimum resting time is six hours.
 Chicken houses usually have no windows so that it is possible to ensure sufficient dark time throughout the year.
 Chickens enjoy bathing in litter to keep the feathers in good shape and to maintain temperature control.